-Basic Guidelines for Brewing a Good Cup of Tea
+Basic Guidelines for Brewing a Good Cup of Tea (7 Easy Steps)

 It is very easy to spoil perfectly good tea.
 But the good news is that making good tea is not so hard either.
-Just follow the basic principles for brewing tea and you’ll be able to enjoy all teas at their fullest potential!
+Just follow the basic principles for brewing tea, and you'll be able to enjoy all teas at their fullest potential!

 1. Brew loose whole-leaf tea